 Now, I am writing with the assumption that most of you were aiming to gain admission into the three public universities mentioned above (i.e. NUS, NTU and SMU) as they are generally considered to be the best universities in the country.
 Other autonomous universities you should also consider, if you haven’t already, are Singapore University of Technology and Design (SUTD), Singapore Institute of Technology (SIT), Singapore University of Social Sciences (SUSS) and the Yale NUS College.

 Getting a cert from a local public university is usually an advantage if you’re eyeing jobs in the government and civil sector.
-However, do keep in mind that joining private universities can be a sensible move especially if they have a good industry reputation related to your desired course.
+However, do keep in mind that joining a PEI, or private university, can be a sensible move especially if they have a good industry reputation related to your desired course.

 There’s an extensive range of private education institutions offering external degree programmes for students with varied qualifications.
 These include Kaplan Higher Education Academy, Management Development Institute of Singapore (MDIS), PSB Academy and SIM Global Education.